 Now, the exciting part – the bees go in!
 First, the bees are sprayed down well with sugar water so they can’t fly away and will fall into the hive.
-Then, a softball size clump of bees is added around the queen, and the rest are added in the opening between the removed frames.
+Then, a softball size clump of bees is added around the queen.
+Finally, the rest are added in the opening between the removed frames.

 The removed frames are carefully (so as not to crush any bees) added:

-And finally the inner cover goes on, followed by the top feeder (the top feeder holds sugar water to feed the bees as they get established) and outer cover.
-The whole process gets repeated for each bee package; and now we wait to see if the workers accept their queens and the hives are off to a good start.
+And finally, the inner cover goes on, followed by the top feeder, and outer cover.
+The top feeder holds sugar water to feed the bees as they get established.
+We repeat this process for each bee package.
+Then, we wait to see if the workers accept their queens.

 After all the honey bees are in, then it’s time to wait a few days before Inspecting the Hive After Installing A Queen.